Raja Bhoja (राजा भोज), the Architect par Excellence

 On the other 2 side walls and the back wall there was a balcony structure just as an ornamentation.
 Other than that all these 3 sides do not have any carvings or sculptures at all.
 Pretty plain, if I may say so.

 This Shiva Linga purports to be the biggest in the world from Ancient India.
 The lingam at 2.3 meters, was probably a few centimeters taller than the Brihadeeswara temple.
 Lingam and pedestal together is 8.23 Metres tall.
 However If you include the base then Brihadeeswara temple is bigger.
-At any rate, the Shiva Linga of the Bhojeshwar Shiva temple was by far the biggest Shiva linga I had seen in my life.
+At any rate, the Shiva Linga of the Bhojpur temple India, was by far the biggest Shiva Linga I had seen in my life.

 The pedestal was a two-layered square base.
 As per Hindu scriptures, the bottom most layer depicts Brahma (Brahma Bhaga) and the middle layer depicts Vishnu (Vishnu Bhaga), upon which Shiva Linga (Shiva Bhaga) rests.
 In most cases the Brahma part remains below the ground but not here.
 One could climb down to the bottom of the Garbhagraha.